Riviera Country Club: Back nine

 The tenth hole is a very short, 315 yd par four known as a risk-reward hole.
 Longer hitters can try to drive the green from the tee, but accuracy is a priority, as several bunkers surround the green.
 The eleventh is a long par-five where eucalyptus trees and a barranca come into play.
 The twelfth is a long par-four, often into the wind, that plays to a narrow green surrounded by the barranca, bunkers, and trees; Bogey's Tree is named after actor Humphrey Bogart.

 The thirteenth is a tough driving hole, with the barranca on the left side and eucalyptus along the right.
 The fourteenth is an easy par-three with Riviera's largest green, but it is multi-tiered, which makes putting difficult.
 The fifteenth hole is a dogleg par-four to the right that features another large green; it's two-tiered, so the ball needs to be on the proper level.
 This hole plays into the breeze of the Pacific Ocean, slightly over a mile (1.6 km) away, and is often pivotal in determining a champion.

-The sixteenth is the last par-three hole and can yield birdies, however players will need to hit the small green that is surrounded by bunkers.
-The seventeenth hole, Riviera's longest, heads uphill, downwind, and northeast towards the clubhouse, while the eighteenth is a world-famous finishing hole.
-Its uphill tee shot is blind and finding the fairway is crucial to reach the green in regulation, which is surrounded by a natural amphitheater with a beautiful view of the clubhouse.
+The sixteenth hole is the course's final par-three, featuring a small green surrounded by bunkers.
+The seventeenth hole, Riviera's longest, routes uphill and northeast toward the clubhouse.
+The eighteenth hole begins with a blind uphill tee shot and concludes at a green situated within a natural amphitheater below the clubhouse.